 Picture Response A Response B Response C 1 Daughter says, "I hate you!" and storms out of the room.
 Daughter listens to what the mother has to say and sees her point of view.
-She agrees to wear a jacket over the top so that it is not revealing.
-Daughter tries to convince her mother that there is nothing wrong with the top.
+She agrees to wear a jacket over the top so that it is not revealing. her mother that there is nothing wrong with the top.
 They argue for a while.
-She decides not to go to the sleepover.
-2 John explains to Vuyo that copying his homework will not benefit Vuyo in any way.
-He agrees to help Vuyo with the homework.
-John does not want to upset Vuyo, so he gives him the book.
-He is not happy with his decision, but he knows Vuyo will not play with him anymore if he does not do it.
-John tells Vuyo he does not want to help him and walks away.
-3 Thembi gives Zanna the chocolate because she does not want Zanna to be upset.
-Thembi tells Zanna to mind her own business and puts the chocolate in her bag. that she has no control over
+She 2 John explains to Vuyo that copying his homework will not benefit Vuyo in any way.
+He agrees to help Vuyo with the homework. upset Vuyo, so he gives him the book.
+He is not John tells Vuyo he does not want to help him and walks away.
+3 Thembi gives Zanna the chocolate because she does not want Zanna to be upset. mind her own business Thembi explains to Zanna that she has no control over what Siya does.
+However, she tells Zanna that their friendship is important to her.

-4 Thabo tells his mother that his father is right and drops what he's doing to watch the soccer match with his father. is no harm in Thabo helping with the dishes.
+li d w D m T o h is no harm in Thabo helping with the dishes.
 There is no such thing as "women's work."
 Dad the dishes and that she will manage on her own.
-She also tells him to go and watch the soccer match with his dad so that they can spend qual- Dad records the soccer match so that he and Thabo can watch it later once Thabo has finished helping his mom with the dishes.
+She also tells him to go and watch the soccer match with his dad so that they can spend qual- --------------------------------------- --- ---